SeguelLab/tutorial-sicss/README.md

 openai_api_key = os.getenv("OPENAI_API_KEY")
 ```

-Alternatively you can also enter your API key using the getpass library, which will be shown in the `OPENAI_API_Tutorial`.
+Alternatively, you can also enter your API key using the getpass library, which will be shown in the `OPENAI_API_Tutorial`.

 ## Tutorial Workflow

 ### [1️⃣ OpenAI API Tutorial](notebooks/1.OpenAI_API_Tutorial.ipynb)

-In this first tutorial, you will call the openAI API with a prompt, and print out the response you get from ChatGPT.
+In this first tutorial, you will call the OpenAI API with a prompt and print out the response you get from ChatGPT.
 We will be using gpt-3.5-turbo for this, but you can use other models you have accesss to as well.

-You will learn the basic syntax, and process of making a simple call to the openAI API, and the meaning of some parameters that we pass into the call.
+You will learn the basic syntax and process of making a simple call to the OpenAI API, and the meaning of some parameters that we pass into the call.

 ### [2️⃣ LLM Agent + WebSearch](notebooks/2.LLM_Agent_+_WebSearch_tool_Tutorial.ipynb)

-Now going beyond just using a simple question and response, we use LangChain, a library for AI Agent orchestration.
+Now, going beyond just using a simple question and response, we use LangChain, a library for AI Agent orchestration.
 Using a web search tool
 called Tavily AI, it will first search the web to get more information in order to answer the question.
-This is then passed onto the LLM (ChatGPT) to get a final result.
+This is then passed on to the LLM (ChatGPT) to obtain a final result.